space-wizards/docs/src/en/proposals/theshued-librarian-workflow.md

 People can also bring books to the librarian on their own.
 As you can understand, this stage is completely tied to socialization.

 #### Researching
-The encrypted text is the real text of the recipe, encrypted with a Vigener cipher for a specific key.
-An encrypted key is a set of words hidden behind an "unknown language"

 At the beginning of the round, 2 tables are taken: Keywords, and gibberish. additionally, keywords are grouped by discipline, for better theming.
 Each keyword is assigned a specific gibberish word.
 Example:
 | Keyword | Discipline | Gibberish |